davidliuww31/academic/content/publication/journal-article/index.md

 publication: "Soft Matter, 11(32), 6492-6498"
 publication_short: ""

 abstract: We explore adhesive loose packings of small dry spherical particles of micrometer size using 3D discrete-element simulations with adhesive contact mechanics and statistical ensemble theory.
+A dimensionless adhesion parameter (Ad) successfully combines the effects of particle velocities, sizes and the work of adhesion, identifying a universal regime of adhesive packings for Ad > 1.

 # Summary.
 An optional shortened abstract.
 summary: We explore adhesive loose packings of small dry spherical particles of micrometer size using 3D discrete-element simulations with adhesive contact mechanics and statistical ensemble theory.